dikortis/LetsTalkETC/Episodes/Episode_11.md

-entirely decentralized and it be an entirely separate matter if there's more of a centralized system that creates a queue yes in that sense people still have don't need to trust anyone with their money or their transactions they can still do their poops to work per
+entirely decentralized and it be an entirely separate matter if there's more of a centralized system that creates a queue in that sense people still have don't need to trust anyone with their money or their transactions they can still do their poops to work per